 What is Ragwort and why is it a problem?

 There are different types of Ragwort.
-The most common type found in England and Wales is known as “Common Ragwort”.
-The Latin name for Common Ragwort is “sensecio jacobaea”.
+The most widespread type found in England and Wales is known as ‘Common Ragwort’ (sensecio jacobaea).

 What is the law relating to Ragwort?

-Where such a notice has been served and the occupier of the land unreasonably fails to comply with the requirements of the notice, the occupier commits a criminal offence and can be fined.
+If you are served with such a notice and you unreasonably fail to comply with its requirements, you commit a criminal offence and can be fined.

-Where action is taken by the Secretary of State, the Secretary of State is entitled to recover his reasonable costs of taking the action from the occupier of the land.
+Where action is taken by the Secretary of State, s/he is entitled to recover from you the reasonable costs of taking the action.
 If it is not reasonably practicable, after making reasonable enquiries to ascertain the name or address of the occupier and the occupier is not the owner of the land, such costs can be recovered from the owner of the land.